Distributed Functional Programming and Foreign Language Integration

 Adopting Cuneiform lets you reuse the software you already have with minimum effort.
 Say you have a custom visualization library that converts a table to an image written in R, or an ETL operator with a command line interface written in Java.
 There is no need to alter these operators in any way to use them with Cuneiform.
 All that is needed is a light-weight wrapper in the form of a task definition.

 This is also the reason for Cuneiform coming with no batteries included.
-Neither is there a standard library nor are there operators for arithmetics or boolean logic.
+Neither is there a standard library nor are there operators for arithmetic.
 There do not need to be.
 Any functionality you would expect from a general purpose programming language still is provided by your favorite general purpose programming language.
-This holds for basic operations like arithmetics as well as for sophisticated libraries and tools.
+This holds for basic operations like arithmetic as well as for sophisticated libraries and tools.
 The following foreign languages are currently supported:

 Adaptable Software Stack

 If you are running Linux or Mac OS, chances are that you do not have to alter your software stack at all.
 All Cuneiform needs is Erlang, which can be installed via the default package manager with most Linux distributions.
 You can test small workflows on your laptop and run medium-sized workflows on a workstation with this basic setup.
 When your use case exceeds a single workstation, you can scale out with a setup using distributed Erlang and HDFS.
 If your use case exceeds a hundred workstations, you can scale out further with a setup using Erlang, Hadoop, and HDFS.

 Cuneiform is an open source project.
 It is published under the Apache 2.0 license.
 It is maintained by a small number of dedicated developers since 2013.

 - Jul 21, 2017 Cuneiform Semantics paper accepted by Journal of Functional Programming special issue

 - Apr 15, 2017 gen_pnet 0.1.1 released